Wooden surfaces like countertops in kitchens and bathrooms frequently come in contact with water and moisture that can damage them.

 Kitchen counters are often used for food preparation.
 This means the product you use to coat that surface must be safe for food contact.
 Otherwise, you could be looking at potential food poisoning issues.

-That said, you should also look for specific countertop wood that is safe for pets and people such as maple.
+That said, you should also look for a safe countertop for pets and people, such as maple.

 Durability